promisinganuj/graphrag-microhack/README.md

    git clone https://github.com/promisinganuj/graphrag-microhack.git
    ```

-2. You have 2 options to run this.
-Either via Dev Containers or within local virtual environment
+1. You have two options for running this: either through Dev Containers or within a local virtual environment.

-   - Dev Container Approach:
+   - __Dev Container approach__:
      Open the project inside the vscode dev container.
 For that open the command palette (`Ctrl+Shift+P`) and search for `Dev Containers: Open Folder in Container...`.
 Select the root folder and confirm.

-   (note: For MAC users using M1/M2/M3 chip, refer to [troubleshooting](#troubleshooting) section.)
+     ** _If you are using MAC with Apple Silicon chip (M1/M2/M3), please ensure that you have the latest version of Docker Desktop installed to avoid the hard requirement to install Rosetta 2.
+This dependency is removed from  Docker Desktop 4.3.0 onwards.
+Check [here](https://docs.docker.com/desktop/install/mac-install/) for more details._

-   - Virtual environment Approach:
+   - __Virtual environment approach__:
-     - Within vscode terminal, go to the root directory of this repo.
-     - Create a virtual environment, activate it and install all necessary libraries
+     Within vscode terminal, go to the root directory of this repo.
+Create a virtual environment, activate it and install all necessary libraries
      ```python
-       # step 1: (Create virtual environment)
+      # step 1: Create virtual environment
       python -m venv .venv

-       # step 2: (Activate virtual environment)
+      # step 2: Activate virtual environment
         # in linux/mac environments
         source .venv/bin/activate
         # in Windows
         .venv\Scripts\activate

-       # step 3: (Install required python libraries)
+      # step 3: Install required python libraries
       pip install -r requirements.txt
       ```

-3. Choose a root directory called `sample` (or anything else), and create an `input` folder within it.
+1. Choose a root directory called `sample` (or anything else), and create an `input` folder within it.

    ```bash
    mkdir -p ./sample/input